 The tomatoes at my local farmers market are outrageous right now, they are just begging to be turned into something, anything…Tomato salad is an easy choice but today I propose you make soup.
 Soup is such an easy meal and, yes, I like to eat soup even in the dead heat of summer.
 Especially in the summer because of the abundance of perfect, local vegetables.
 You make a big pot of soup and you eat for the next couple of days.

 I like this recipe because the roasting caramelizes flavors and tomatoes don’t taste acidic.
 Carrots bring a delicious sweetness and cannelini beans add creaminess typically found by using dairy.
 After you roast the veggies, you just blend and serve.
 No additional cooking required.
 Easy, peesy.
 And because this soup has all the nutrition you need in a meal (antioxidants from the veggies, healthy fats from olive oil, protein from the beans), it will become your go to lunch or dinner, perhaps with a side salad.

-- 2 medium carrots peeled and cut lengthwise and in half
+- 2 medium carrots, peeled and cut lengthwise and in half

-- 1 large onion cut in large chunks
+- 1 large onion, cut in large chunks

-- 1/4 cup oilve oil
+- 1/4 cup olive oil

-- 1 tsp salt
+- 1 teaspoon salt

-- 1/4 tsp pepper
+- 1/4 teaspoon pepper

-- 3 cups water or vegetable stock
+- 1-2 cups water

-Preheat oven to 450F.
+Preheat oven to 425F.

 Line a large baking sheet with parchment paper.

-Drizzle with olive oil, salt and pepper.
+Drizzle with olive oil, basil and oregano, salt and pepper.

-Add more liquid to desired consistency.
+If the soup is still too thick, add more liquid to desired consistency.
 Season with salt and pepper.